-High court again eyes reasons for removing black jurors
+Supreme Court set for case on racial bias in jury selection

 In overturning Flowers’ third conviction, the Mississippi Supreme Court called Evans’ exclusion of 15 black prospective jurors “as strong a prima facie case of racial discrimination as we have seen” in challenges to jury composition.
 This time around, though, the state’s high court has twice rejected Flowers’ claims, even after being ordered by the U.S. Supreme Court to take another look.

-Wednesday’s arguments at the high court are the latest stop on a twisting path that began on July 16, 1996.
+Wednesday’s arguments at the high court are the latest stop on a twisting path that began July 16, 1996.
 That’s when four people were found dead inside Tardy Furniture in downtown Winona.
 Shot in the head were 59-year-old owner Bertha Tardy and three employees — 45-year-old Carmen Rigby, 42-year-old Robert Golden and 16-year-old Derrick “Bobo” Stewart.

 It was months before officials arrested and charged Curtis Flowers for the murder.
 Prosecutors say Flowers was a disgruntled former employee who sought revenge against Tardy because she fired him and withheld most of his pay to cover the cost of merchandise he damaged.
 Nearly $300 was found missing after the killings.